Can International Students Apply for FAFSA?

 FAFSA is an application that helps the US government assess the need for student financial aid.

 Studying in another country is an invaluable experience for most students.
 Spending time in another country lets you experience other cultures and viewpoints that you just don't get in your home country.
 Unfortunately, studying abroad can also be expensive for international students.
 Varying currency differences and expensive tuition and housing costs can add up quickly.
-However, don’t let this stop you from pursuing your education abroad.
+Don’t let this stop you from pursuing your education abroad.
 International students can look for scholarship and financial aid opportunities to help offset some of those costs, which is one of the many services you can take full advantage of while applying to universities abroad through SchoolApply.

-Some of these financial aid opportunities come directly from the school and some can come from nonprofits, but often there's governmental money that's available for students that need financial assistance while they're studying.
+Some of these financial aid opportunities come directly from the school and some can come from nonprofits, but often there's governmental money that's available for students who need financial assistance while they're studying.